dimitrisPs/scared_toolkit/README.md

 # SCARED dataset toolkit

-This repository contains Unofficial code to help you generate additional data, such as disparity and depthmap samples in the left rectified frame of reference.
+This repository contains Unofficial code to help you generate additional data, such as disparity, depthmap and flow samples in the left rectified frame of reference.
 Additionally tools are provided to generate the interpolated ground truth sequences based on keyframe ground truth data.